 On March 29, 2007, our Registration Statement on Form S-1 (333-139885) covering the initial public offering of our common stock was declared effective by the SEC.
-We registered 6,131,111 shares to be sold by us and up to 919,667 shares to be sold by the selling stockholders to cover an overallotment option granted to the underwriters.
-Needham & Company, LLC, WR Hambrecht + Co., Robert W. Baird & Co. and Stanford Group Company acted as managing underwriters.
+We registered 6,131,111 shares to be sold by us and up to 919,667 shares to be sold by selling stockholders to cover an over-allotment option granted to the underwriters.
 All 6,131,111 shares offered by us were sold at an initial public offering price of \$5.50, for an aggregate offering price of \$33,721,111.
 On April 27, 2007, the underwriters partially exercised their over-allotment option, and an additional 303,583 shares were sold by the selling stockholders for an aggregate offering price of \$1,669,706.
 We did not receive any portion of the proceeds from the sale of shares by the selling stockholders upon exercise of the underwriters' over-allotment option.
-The offering has terminated and the underwriters' over-allotment option has lapsed with respect to the remaining 616.084 shares.